nails/common/README.md

 Nails. is a framework developed by Shed Collective.
 It's purpose is to make building exhilarating web applications fast.

-It's very much a work in progress, all and any feedback to hello@shedcollective.org.
+It's very much a work in progress, all and any feedback to hello@nailsapp.co.uk.